-HBase is the open source implementation of Google’s Big Table, with slight modifications.
-HBase was created in 2007 and was initially a part of contributions to Hadoop which later became a top level Apache project.
-It is a distributed column-oriented database built on top of the Hadoop file system and is horizontally scalable which means that we can add the new nodes to Hbase when data grows.
+HBase is the open-source implementation of Google’s Big Table, with slight modifications.
+HBase was created in 2007 and was initially a part of contributions to Hadoop which later became a top-level Apache project.
+It is a distributed column-oriented key value database built on top of the Hadoop file system and is horizontally scalable which means that we can add the new nodes to Hbase when data grows.
 But, how is the data Read or Written to the tables?
 This is the topic of discussion in this blog.

-Two major components which play vital role in Read and Write are: HFile and META Table.
+Two major components which play a vital role in data read and write are, HFile and META Table.

 The key features of HFile are:

 - According to this order, data is stored and split across the nodes.

 - HFiles store the rows in sorted by KeyValues on disk.

 - When the MemStore accumulates data more than its limit, the entire sorted set is written to a new HFile in HDFS.